Diagnosing EDS and HSD

 But NOT the Beighton (with an “e”!)
 9 pt hypermobility scale (or score) which was just part of the Brighton diagnostic criteria in a plot to confuse -that is still in use -for now.
 (Phew!
 Confusing!)

 Note for doctors May 2018: The EDS Toolkit for General Practitioners originally produced and hosted by the Royal College of General Practitioners in May 2018, is now hosted by EDS UK since January 2022.
 Any doctor that is willing can technically diagnose the new HSDs and all forms EDS, but especially the most common form: hypermobile EDS (hEDS).
-It’s just that few are willing as yet.
+It’s just that few are willing or have time do so as yet.
 But please be sure to do proper full differential diagnosis!
 (See below for more on that.)
-You have my sympathy with the process.
-I fear the Toolkit above makes it all seem a little too simple, when in fact, it’s not if you do full proper differential diagnosis.

-Some may still wish to refer more distinct or unusual cases to the geneticist and probably should.
+Some may still wish to refer more distinct or unusual cases to the geneticist right away and probably should.
 But the new nosology and the toolkit above were designed specifically to ease the burden on medical genetics offices.
 (Personal note: I was honored to be tapped by the project lead as a contributing author based on this blog and my Twitter stream.)
 Read on for a more in-depth description.

-ETA 10/30/24: I just learned of a retired geneticist, Dr. Golder Wilson in Texas who feels you do not need genetic testing to diagnose any form of EDS.
+ETA 10/30/24: I just learned of a retired geneticist, Dr. Golder Wilson in the state of Texas (USA) who feels you do not need genetic testing to diagnose any form of EDS.
 That testing is not that accurate: you can have a SNP but not show signs of the matching disease.
 And vice-versa: show signs of a form of EDS, but not have the matching SNP for that form.
 This matches what I’ve heard from other geneticists in the past.
-But, You can go for testing if you really want, and especially if you do strongly suspect vascular EDS (vEDS).
+But, you can go for testing if you really want, and especially if you do strongly suspect vascular EDS (vEDS).
 (See below for more on that.)
 You can also get help from him to be diagnosed remotely now.
 (He’s retired.)
 Keep this in mind as you plow through the following.

 13 Types of EDS Newly Defined in 2017